getsentry/sentry/docs/quickstart/index.rst

 Being that Django is a pluggable framework, you also have the ability to specify different mail backends.
-See the `official Django documentation <https://docs.djangoproject.com/en/1.3/topics/email/?from=olddocs#email-backends>`_ for more information on alterantive backends.
+See the `official Django documentation <https://docs.djangoproject.com/en/1.3/topics/email/?from=olddocs#email-backends>`_ for more information on alternative backends.

 Running Migrations
 ------------------